s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Build, train, and deploy ML models.
 > End-to-end ML service that supports data prep, model training, deployment, and monitoring.

+#### Amazon Comprehend
+> Natural language processing service.
+> Amazon Comprehend uses machine learning to extract insights from text, including sentiment analysis, entity recognition, key phrase extraction, and language detection.

+#### Amazon Polly
+> Text-to-speech service.
+> Amazon Polly converts text into lifelike speech, enabling developers to build applications that talk, such as interactive voice response (IVR) systems and accessibility tools.

+#### Amazon Translate
+> Neural machine translation.
+> Amazon Translate provides fast, high-quality language translation for applications, websites, and content, supporting many popular languages and dialects.

 ### 🧩 App Integration

 #### Amazon MQ

 Managed message broker (ActiveMQ, RabbitMQ).
 > Used for migrating legacy message-based apps that use traditional protocols like AMQP or STOMP.

+### 🚚 Migration & Transfer
+#### AWS Database Migration Service (DMS)
+Migrate databases with minimal downtime.
+> > AWS DMS enables easy and secure migration of databases to AWS, supporting homogeneous and heterogeneous migrations.
+It continuously replicates data to minimize downtime during migration.

+#### AWS Server Migration Service (SMS)
+Automate server migrations to AWS.
+> AWS SMS simplifies and automates the migration of on-premises virtual machines and servers to AWS by replicating live server volumes, allowing incremental syncs and orchestrated migrations.

+#### AWS DataSync
+Fast, online data transfer service.
+> AWS DataSync accelerates and automates data transfer between on-premises storage and AWS services such as S3 or EFS.
+It handles data validation, encryption, and can transfer large datasets efficiently.

+### 🌐 Edge & IoT
+#### AWS IoT Core
+> Managed service for IoT device connectivity.
+> AWS IoT Core allows you to securely connect, manage, and ingest data from billions of IoT devices.
+It supports device communication protocols and integrates with other AWS services for data processing and analytics.

+#### AWS Greengrass
+> IoT edge computing software.
+> AWS Greengrass extends AWS functionality to edge devices so they can collect and analyze data locally, respond quickly to local events, and operate offline while syncing with the cloud when connected.

 ---